Hello!

 Whether I’m writing a folklore-infused mystery or a fast-paced action heist, my work is driven by secret history: taking the real facts, objects, and events we recognise and weaving a fictional tale around them.

-For nearly two decades, I had a front-row seat to how children experience stories.
+For nearly two decades, I had a front-row seat to how children enjoy stories.
 My years as a primary school teacher taught me that the best part of any day is story time on the carpet.
-It is there that I discovered how young readers gravitate towards honesty and emotional depth in a story, especially when it's wrapped in the excitement of a high-stakes adventure that makes you want to turn the page.
+It is there that I discovered how young readers gravitate towards honesty, humour, and emotion within a story, especially when wrapped in the excitement of a high-stakes adventure that makes you want to turn the page.

 There's no better feeling than sharing a story together.

 Over my last 8 years in education I served as a Specialist Advisory Teacher for children with physical support needs.
-This role gave me a profound respect for the real-world resilience that children navigate every day.
-By weaving these genuine emotional truths and forgotten heroisms into my characters, I aim to create worlds that, while extraordinary, remain deeply relatable to those finding their own way through the world.
+This role gave me great respect for the real resilience that many children show every day.
+By weaving these experiences into my characters, I aim to create worlds that, while extraordinary, remain relatable to those finding their own way through childhood.

-My passion for cultural heritage led me to The Story Museum in Oxford, where I spent time making narratives come alive for audiences of all ages.
-Combined with training in heritage management and museum learning, this background allows me to anchor my fantastical stories in authentic history.
-It’s about sparking that shared 'what if' and inviting readers to look at things in many different ways.
+My love for literature led me to The Story Museum in Oxford, where I spent several years helping narratives come alive for audiences of all ages.
+Combined with training in storytelling and museum learning, this background taught me how storytelling can appeal to so many audiences in a variety of ways.

-I live with my young family in North Oxfordshire, where I am continually inspired by the local landscape and its rich history.
-When I’m not writing or drawing, you’ll usually find me skulking around local churchyards, hunting for a forgotten object or an unexplained event that might just be an idea for a next book.
+I live with my young family in North Oxfordshire.
+When I’m not writing or drawing, you’ll usually find me skulking around local museums, hunting for forgotten objects or unexplained events that might just be an idea for a next book.

 Please enjoy having a look around the website, and do get in touch!